GamePlayer-8/awesome-stars/README.md

 ## JavaScript

+- [dgudim/themes](https://github.com/dgudim/themes) - A collections of various themes made by me/taken from other people and tweaked
+- [cutelyst/Virtlyst](https://github.com/cutelyst/Virtlyst) - Web interface to manage virtual machines with libvirt
 - [dpecos/mastodon-comments](https://github.com/dpecos/mastodon-comments) - Webcomponent that embeds a Mastodon's toot conversation in a HTML page
 - [umlet/umlet](https://github.com/umlet/umlet) - Free UML Tool for Fast UML Diagrams
 - [processing/p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
 It is based on the core principles of Processin